-Onboarding and first contact resolution training can be hectic for a new staff member.
-There are a lot of names to remember and new things to learn.
+Challenge: Onboarding and First Contact Resolution training can be hectic for a new team member.
+There are a lot of new things to learn.
 In the midst of it all, it can be easy to forget what to do.
-So in the beginning, it’s normal for an agent to feel stuck while on the phone (or responding via live chat, social media, or other pathways).
+So in the beginning, it’s normal for an agent to feel stuck while working with a customer on initial contact, whether by phone, email, social media, or chat session.

-Feeling stuck is a typical part of onboarding and those first few days and weeks, but the customer won’t know they’ve connected with a new team member.
-So there’s a risk of not only low first contact resolution but also a negative customer experience.
+Feeling stuck and having an elevated Average Handle Time is a typical part of onboarding in those first few weeks, but the customer won’t know they’ve connected with a new team member.
+So there’s a risk of not only low First Contact Resolution but also a negative customer experience.

-An ideal solution should include empowering every level of your contact center staff.
-Provide the tools they need to figure things out on their own and think outside the box.
-Give them the power to make decisions and answer customer questions at all levels.
+An ideal solution to lower response time should include empowering every level of your contact center staff.
+Provide the tools they need to figure things out on their own.
+Give them the power to make decisions and improvements in customer satisfaction.

-First contact resolution customer service is extremely difficult to achieve without a CRM.
-An agent has to assist a customer from scratch every time they reach out, which becomes a waste of time on both ends and is so frustrating for a customer to have to repeat themselves constantly.
-An omnichannel response is virtually impossible without a CRM.
+First Contact Resolution metric improvements are difficult to achieve without a CRM.
+An agent has to assist a customer from scratch every time they reach out, which becomes a waste of time on both ends and is frustrating for a customer to have to repeat themselves constantly.
+An omnichannel approach to CX is virtually impossible without a CRM.

-Solution: Proving first contact resolution analytics takes time.
-It’s an investment: Do the research and select a CRM system that works for your organization.
+Solution: Proving First Call Resolution rate improvements takes time.
+It’s an investment.
+Research and select a CRM system that works for your organization.
 Not only will a CRM ultimately save time and provide your company with valuable information, but your agents will be able to anticipate your customers’ demands with the wealth of information that you have.
-This is an important part of laying the foundation for a great experience.
+This is an important part of laying the foundation for a great customer experience and employee satisfaction.

 5. Not Optimizing Staff

-Knowing that positive first contact resolution metrics keep customers satisfied with your company and service, you must have the best customer service agents on the front lines.
-When your staff isn’t optimized, your contact center isn’t prepared to deliver excellence.
+Challenge: Knowing that positive First Contact Resolution metrics keep customers satisfied with your company, you must have the best customer service agents on the front lines.
+When your staff isn’t optimized, your contact center isn’t prepared to deliver excellence in a single interaction.
 It’s that simple.

-Solution: Another first contact resolution tip is to have a dashboard that allows you to see how your customer service agents are performing with metrics both over time and in the moment.
-This helps you identify each agent’s individual performance.
+Solution: Another First Contact Resolution tip is to have a dashboard that allows you to see how your customer service agents are performing with metrics over a period of time and in real time.
+This helps you identify each agent’s performance.

-Playvox’s system does just that, allowing you to set metrics, view staff performance, and train or reward accordingly.
+Playvox’s Workforce Management solution does just that, allowing you to plan, forecast, schedule, set metrics, view staff performance, and coach accordingly.
 With a dashboard, success isn’t left to chance.
-You can monitor, adjust and improve with the right data points on hand.
+You can monitor, adjust, and improve with the right data points on hand.

 6. Outdated First Contact Resolution Training

-Even if you think your customer service agents are doing fairly well, there’s always room for improvement.
-Continuously working toward better first contact resolution metrics should be a primary goal for your customer service team.
+Challenge: Even if you think your customer service agents are doing well, there’s always room for improvement.
+Continuously working toward better First Contact Resolution metrics should be a primary goal for your customer service team.

-Solution: Improving first contact resolution can happen with excellent ongoing coaching and training.
+Solution: Improving First Contact Resolution can happen with ongoing coaching and training.
 Unlike onboarding, training is not a one-off that happens just at the beginning of an agent’s time with your organization.
-Training and coaching, based on first contact resolution metrics, should be done regularly for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.
+Training and coaching on First Contact Resolution should be done regularly for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.

-Great training doesn’t have to stop at remedying first contact resolution metrics.
-Training for contact center agents can help to improve quality, behavior, compliance, soft skills, the customer experience, and more.
+Great training doesn’t have to stop at remedying First Contact Resolution metrics.
+Training for contact center agents can help to improve quality, behavior, compliance, soft skills, customer experience, and much more.

-Measuring first contact resolution metrics and monitoring what could be hurting your first contact resolution is the first step in ensuring your customers are happy and satisfied with the quality of service your agents offer.
-These six solution strategies lay the foundation to transform your contact center for the better.
+Measuring First Contact Resolution metrics is the first step in ensuring your customers are happy and satisfied with the quality of service your agents offer.
+These six strategies lay the foundation to transform your contact center and drive customer retention.

 Interested in learning more or exploring how Playvox could help you improve your contact center?
-Request a demo with Playvox today.
+Request a demo today.